Westhoughton: Transport

-In the late 1980s, a railway station planned for Dobb Brow was not built.
+In the late 1980s, a railway station was planned for Dobb Brow but never built.
 Lostock and Horwich Parkway stations, to the north, also serve the town.
 The annual usage of Daisy Hill and Westhoughton stations was more than 500,000 passengers in 2013/14, greater than many major UK towns.

 Electric trams to Bolton served Westhoughton until 1947 after 23 years of service.
-On 19 December 1924, the Bolton to Deane service was extended to Westhoughton).
+On 19 December 1924, the Bolton to Deane service was extended to Westhoughton.

-Westhoughton is served by bus services to Bolton, Wigan and Leigh.
-The most frequent service between Bolton and Wigan is operated by Stagecoach Manchester.
-Other services between Leigh and Horwich are operated by Diamond Bus North West and Stagecoach.
-The Blackrod – Little Lever service is operated by Diamond Bus North West and Bolton to Westhoughton by Arriva North West, continuing to Wigan by Diamond Bus North West.
+All bus services in Westhoughton are part of Transport for Greater Manchester's Bee Network.
+Go North West operates service 520 between Bolton and Westhoughton via Ladybridge, then operating as a circular service to Wingates and Westhoughton before returning to Bolton, as well as the most frequent service 607 (formerly 7) from Bolton to Wigan via Hindley.
+The remainder of services are operated by Diamond North West, those being service 516 between Leigh and Horwich via Atherton and Middlebrook, service 521 between Little Lever and Blackrod via Farnworth and Royal Bolton Hospital, and service 559 between Bolton and Ashton-in-Makerfield via Daubhill, Hindley and Platt Bridge.
+Services 520, 559 and 607 serve Bolton Interchange for further bus and rail connections to areas such as Bury, Preston, Manchester and Chorley.

 Media

 The weekly Horwich and Westhoughton Journal was published (by The Bolton News) from 1925 until 1980, and had an editorial and revenue office in Market Street.

 The town's Carnegie library is at the rear of the Town Hall.
 Its Carnegie Hall is used for meetings and other activities.
 A small museum has exhibits that relate to the Pretoria Pit Disaster and a large, encased model, of the original St Bartholomew's Parish Church, built from match-sticks.

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the nearby Winter Hill TV transmitter situated north of the town.

+Local radio stations are BBC Radio Manchester, Heart North West, Smooth North West, Greatest Hits Radio Bolton & Bury, Capital Manchester and Lancashire and Bolton FM, a community-based radio station which broadcast from its studios in Bolton.